 - Allow the children to "explode" by crouching down low and jumping up high.

 - Comment that because the engine exploded, maybe it is not such an excellent engine after all.

 Extending the train

-- Give the children word cards (see below) and have the children circle the letter E at the beginning of each word that starts with E. Provide help with reading the written words.
+- Give the children word cards and have the children circle the letter E at the beginning of each word that starts with E ( support reading as necessary).

-- Have the children tape the word cards to the extra train cars (see below)
+- Have the children tape the word cards to the extra train cars.

-- Attach the train cars to the engine from the previous activity in order to extend the train.
+- Attach the train cars to the engine from the previous activity to extend the train.

 - Let the children put a short E word at the end of the train.